ibm-cloud-docs/activity-tracker/ibm-internal-only/global_events.md

 1. Does your service already have an STS in Dallas?
 If yes, skip to 2.

     Otherwise, create an STS in your service's account in the `us-south` region.
-The instructions are [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-enable_st#STS), sub-step 2 only ("Provision your service's Logging Super Tenant Sender (STS)").
+The full instructions are [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-enable_st#STS).
+The summary is that you will issue a command like the following:

+    ```
+    ibmcloud resource service-instance-create myService-STS logdna 7-day us-south \
+       -p '{"service_supertenant": "name-of-your-service" , "provision_key": "123"}'
+    ```
+    {: codeblock}

     - Use a 7-day plan, or whatever plan you want.
 No data will be saved in this STS unless you save it yourself.
     - Specify `us-south` in the command.
     - Use the same `name-of-your-service` as you did in `eu-de`.
 This is your CRN service name.
-    - Use the latest ingestion key (last rotated in mid-April).
+    - Use the latest ingestion key.

-2. Get the LogDNA UI URL of your Dallas STS, and slack it to Randy Bertram.
+2. Get the LogDNA UI URL of your Dallas STS, and copy it to the boxnote provided by Randy Bertram.

 That's all!
 When LogDNA enables global routing, a copy of your `eu-de` ingestion key will magically appear in the API keys of your `us-south` STS.
 Information on how to rotate the shared ingestion key will be available soon.